JeffDeCola/my-go-examples/basic-syntax/interfaces/area-shapes-interfaces-ptrs-x2/README.md

-# shapes-package-ptrs
+# area-shapes-interfaces-ptrs-x2

-_Using an interface to calculate the area and perimeter of a rectangle, circle and triangle via a shapes package by passing pointers._
+_Using an interface to calculate the area of a rectangle and circle by passing pointers.
+Also multiple Rectangle and Circle structs by 2._

 Other examples using,